• Skip to primary navigation

 If you’re enrolled in a registered nurse or a registered practical nursing program, you can work in the capacity of a Personal Support Worker.

-However, this is on the discretion of the hiring manager or the Director of Care (DOC) at the Long-Term Care home.
+However, this is at the discretion of the hiring manager or the Director of Care (DOC) at the Long-Term Care home.

 You must possess adequate skills and knowledge to perform the duties of a Personal Support Worker.